 The biggest win was to be able to forget the fear that something would get stuck in my throat.
 It was an enormous relief.

 My pregnancy led me back to IQoro again

 Almost one year later, Malin became a mother to her son, Ludvig.
 The pregnancy went well, except that she began to feel reflux and heartburn again.
 Acid reflux during pregnancy can be fairly common.

 – I took out my IQoro again and it helped immediately.
 I feel really happy and grateful that I came across this treatment method.
 Think what resources could have been saved if I had had a referral to this immediately!

 The only dark cloud on my horizon at the moment is that my son Ludvig also has some swallowing difficulties.
 I can hear how he struggles with chewing.
-Porridge and the like are okay, but it’s more difficult with solid consistencies.
+Porridge and gruel are okay, but it’s more difficult with solid consistencies.

 Children can have delayed maturing of the digestive tract.

-According to the researcher Mary Hägg, it is not uncommon that children can have delayed maturing of the digestive tract, something that usually rights itself around the one year mark.
+According to the researcher Mary Hägg, it is not uncommon that children can have delayed maturing of the digestive tract, something that usually corrects itself around the one year mark.

-– If the problem remains, we know where to turn, says Malin.
+– But if the problem remains, we know we can turn to IQoro, says Malin.